-In general, the Compensation Committee does not, on a formulaic basis, set target compensation opportunity at a particular market percentile based on the peer group data.
+In general, the Compensation Committee does not, on a formulaic basis, set target direct compensation opportunity at a particular market percentile based on the peer group data.
 Instead, the Compensation Committee used peer group information as a reference point and guide to make what is ultimately a decision based on informed judgment that balances the factors described above.
 This approach provides the Compensation Committee the flexibility needed to make compensation decisions based upon all of the facts and circumstances described above.
-In addition, as it deems appropriate, the Committee will also consider survey data for a particular role that covers issuers beyond the peer group.
+The Compensation Committee will also consider survey data for a particular role that covers issuers beyond the peer group, as it deems appropriate.